nch-igm/AutoFilter/README.md

 are sub-categorized by insertion/deletion and length. <br>

 AutoFilter builds a separate model for each variant-type/zygosity combination.
-Each model scores its applicable variants in the range \[0,1\], representing the level of confidence in the variant's being real; during training.
-Model performance is validated on a held-out set at calling thresholds of 0.1, 0.2, ..., 0.9. <br>
+Each model scores its applicable variants in the range \[0,1\], with the score representing the level of confidence in the variant's being real.
+During training the model performance is validated on a held-out set at calling thresholds of 0.1, 0.2, ..., 0.9. <br>

 The model performance file shows performance at different threshholds.
 These